msheeks/meredithsheeks.github.io/_pages/about.md

   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page

-announcements:
-  enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

 ---

-I am a PhD student at the University of North Carolina at Chapel Hill, where I am advised by Tom Dougherty, Alex Worsnip, Luc Bovens, and Kathleen Creel.
+I am a PhD student at the University of North Carolina at Chapel Hill, where I am advised by Tom Dougherty, Kathleen A. Creel, Alex Worsnip, and Luc Bovens.
 My research is on normative ethics and the ethics of technology.

 My dissertation is about the role of privacy in interpersonal relationships.
-Some of my other current projects are on algorithmic fairness and methods for improving the transparency of neural networks.
+Some of my other current projects include a paper on algorithmic fairness a paper on methods for improving the transparency of neural networks.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.